LeaVerou/brep/README.md

 ## CLI

-To use the files specified in the script, simply run:
+To apply a brep script to the files specified in the script, simply run:

 ```sh
 brep script.brep.toml